 - Spend more time outdoors.
 Believe it or not, spending time outdoors can do wonders for your mental health.
 This is because “exposure to natural sunlight increases levels of vitamin D and serotonin, which are known to boost your mood”.
 As a result, you should strive to spend as much time as possible outside this summer.
 Even if you’re at work all day, you could take a walk during your break or eat lunch outdoors!

 - Know when to seek professional help.
 If you were to break your leg, you would not attempt to keep walking around without seeking medical help.
 Therefore, why would you do the same if your mental health feels as though it’s plummeting?
 The important thing to remember is that there are plenty of resources out there for you to make the most of.
-For example, you could reach out to companies such as The Three Seas which offer a wide range of counselling services.
 A therapist or psychologist will then be able to help you develop a range of healthy coping mechanisms.

 - Ditch the clutter.
 Another way in which you can start to take care of your mind this summer is by making your home a mental health haven, a place where you can truly relax and recharge.
 The easiest way to achieve this goal is to declutter.
 This is because the presence of clutter within your home could be stressing you out subconsciously.